tts-tcq-2025/refactor-vital-monitor-bijayaacharya135/README.md

 Implemented extension 1

+Extension 1: Early Warning
+Care-givers need early warnings to take action, in addition to the alarm that you print after the limit is breached.
+Introduce a 'warning' level with a tolerance of 1.5% of the upper-limit.

+Example: If the body-temperature extremeties are 95 and 102, the warning-tolerance is 1.5% of 102 = 1.53.
+Warnings need to be displayed in these ranges:

+95 to 95+1.53 Warning: Approaching hypothermia
+102-1.53 to 102 Warning: Approaching hyperthermia
+Same for pulse-rate and SPO2.

 Switch case is removed from previous implementation.

 vitals.h	- Pure functions and data structures for vital sign logic